wbuz24/grad-research/resources/markdown/RISCV-DISK-IMG.md

 ## For gem5
 Note: When running your own disk image in gem5, you must first compile the [m5 utility](https://github.com/gem5/gem5/tree/stable/util/m5).

-For riscv, you must also cross compile
+For riscv, you must also cross compile, this is done from the ~/gem5/util/m5 directory in a similar manner to how you build the gem5 binary.
 ```
 scons riscv.CROSS_COMPILE=/home/wbuziak/../../opt/riscv/bin/riscv64-unknown-linux-gnu- build/riscv/out/m5
 ```